kiekie233/BioNLP-course/README.md

 ## Course project

 The course project use a BioNLP tools named PubTator combined with an analysis pipeline built by us in order to solve a text mining problem about Covid-19 research papers.
+We have drawn the flow chart and upload it to describe the project pipeline.

 ### Data preparing and preprocessing